Joe Cannata: Professional

 On July 1, 2017, Cannata as a free agent opted to remain with the Avalanche, agreeing to a one-year, two way contract.
 Signed to add an organizational depth to the goaltending position, Cannata was recalled early in the 2017–18 season, to accompany the team to Sweden for two regular season games against the Ottawa Senators.
 Upon the club's return to Denver, Cannata was re-assigned to secondary affiliate, the Colorado Eagles of the ECHL.
 Cannata posted a league best .931 save percentage, collecting 21 wins through 28 games on route to helping the Eagles capture their second successive Kelly Cup.

 On July 2, 2018, Cannata re-signed to continue his association with the Avalanche on a one-year, two-way contract.
 In the 2018–19 season, Cannata played primarily at the ECHL level with the Utah Grizzlies, posting 17 wins in 40 games.

 On May 17, 2019, Cannata opted to pursue a European career, and signed a one-year contract with IF Björklöven of the Swedish HockeyAllsvenskan.

-In August 2020, Cannata signed a two year contract with IK Oskarshamn of the Swedish Hockey League.
+As a free agent on August 6, 2020, Cannata signed an initial two-year contract with IK Oskarshamn of the top tiered Swedish Hockey League.
+Cannata remained with Oskarshamn for three seasons, making 94 regular season appearances and collecting 42 wins.

+At the conclusion of his contract with IK Oskarshamn, Cannata left Sweden to sign a one-year contract with German club, Löwen Frankfurt of the Deutsche Eishockey Liga (DEL), on June 9, 2023.

+After a lone season in the DEL, Cannata extended his professional career in returning to North American following 5 seasons abroad.
+He was signed to a contract for the 2024–25 season with the Norfolk Admirals of the ECHL on November 1, 2024.